At a glance:

 - Therapeutic phlebotomy (fle-bot-omy) involves the removal of between 10-20 mL per kg of your cat’s blood, this helps to decrease blood viscosity by removing excess red blood cells.

-- One cat was treated with leech therapy as hyperviscosity made it impossible to perform a phlebotomy, although this is an isolated case.
+- One cat was treated with leech therapy as hyperviscosity made it impossible to perform phlebotomy, although this is an isolated case.

 - Iron supplements may be necessary for some cats who may develop low iron levels due to phlebotomy.

-- Hydroxyurea (Hydrea) is a medication which can be prescribed to cats who cannot be treated and a phlebotomy is not enough to control blood cell counts.
+- Hydroxyurea (Hydrea) is a medication which can be prescribed to cats who cannot be treated and phlebotomy is not enough to control blood cell counts.
 This medication slows down the production of red blood cells in the bone marrow.
-Side effects may include thrombocytopenia (decreased platelet count), leukopenia (decreased white blood cell count) due myelosuppression, anemia, vomiting, diarrhea, and loss of appetite.
+Side effects may include thrombocytopenia (decreased platelet count), leukopenia (decreased white blood cell count) due to myelosuppression, anemia, vomiting, diarrhea, and loss of appetite.

 Many cats will require lifelong monitoring of PCV and phlebotomies every 6-8 weeks.
 It will be possible to wean some cats off hydroxyurea but others will need to stay on the drug for life.

 Only administer medications prescribed by your veterinarian.